-- The annual cohorts requirement may lead to unduly consider as onerous contracts that in reality (taking into account their contractual and economic characteristics) are not, as they will benefit from a mutualisation mechanism. - In addition, the standard reflects the impact of the intergenerational mutualisation, as a transfer of cash flows from one contract to another (paragraphs B67-B71) when determining fulfilment cash flows.
+- One of the peculiarities of the contracts with intergenerational mutualisation is that, due to the transfer of cash flows from one contract to another and from one generation to another, no individual contract nor individual annual cohort may become onerous (i.e., the shareholders may have to contribute to the assets of the policyholders) until the entire mutualised population of contracts becomes onerous. - The expected profitability of contracts with intergenerational risk-sharing changes over time, depending on how management exercises its discretion as to the timing and the amount allocated to policyholders.
+Intergenerational sharing of risk, coupled with discretion by the insurer over the sharing of returns on underlying items between the insurer and policyholders, requires adjustments (to depict the extent to which profits from existing contracts are expected to subsidise future contracts or vice versa) to allow for changes in the fulfilment cash flows and, hence, the CSM of each annual cohort.
+These adjustments are, in effect, arbitrary and consequently the separate CSM of each annual cohort is not meaningful. - The annual cohorts requirement may lead to unduly consider as onerous contracts that in reality (taking into account their contractual and economic characteristics) are not, as they will benefit from a mutualisation mechanism. - 102 In addition, the Standard reflects the impact of the intergenerational mutualisation, as a transfer of cash flows from one contract to another (paragraphs B67-B71) when determining fulfilment cash flows.
 Such transfers may delay the recognition of onerous contracts and this will happen irrespective of the use of annual cohorts.
-On the contrary, the annual cohorts requirement may result in imprudent accounting, as it forces the recognition in profit or loss of CSM that does not contractually and economically belong to existing shareholders, as it is (contractually and economically) attributable to services to be rendered to future policyholders. - 96 As the expected profit is not determinable at cohort level, the resulting information from applying annual cohorts cannot be meaningful.
+On the contrary, the annual cohorts requirement may result in imprudent accounting, as it forces the recognition in profit or loss of CSM that does not contractually and economically belong to existing shareholders, as it is (contractually and economically) attributable to services to be rendered to future policyholders. - 103 As the expected profit is not determinable at cohort level, the resulting information from applying annual cohorts cannot be meaningful.
 Applying paragraphs B67-B68 of IFRS 17, no generation of contracts can become onerous unless the fungible discretionary cash flows in the portfolio of contracts are exhausted.
 So, no single cohort can become onerous unless the whole portfolio of contracts is onerous.